-Of the twenty (20) plus credit cards that I will be reviewing, the first will be the Chase Freedom card.
-The Chase Freedom card was launched in 2006 originally as the Chase Flexible Rewards card.
+Of the 20 plus credit cards that I will be reviewing, the first will be the Chase Freedom card.
+The Chase Freedom card was launched in 2006; it was originally called the Chase Flexible Rewards card.

 Since its inception, the Chase Freedom card has gone through many different changes.
-At the original launch, the card boasted triple points on purchases at grocery stores, gas stations, and fast food restaurants.
-In 2007, Chase changed the formula and card holders were given the opportunity to earn triple points on 15 categories but you could only earn triple points on the top 3 categories in which you used the card most.
+At launch, the card boasted triple points on purchases at grocery stores, gas stations, and fast food restaurants.
+In 2007, Chase changed the formula and card holders were given the opportunity to earn triple points on 15 categories, but you could only earn triple points on the top 3 categories where you used the card the most.
 The card back then was a good option and remains a decent option today but what exactly do you get today?
 Well, let’s find out.

-The Chase Freedom card in January 2020 offers some nice perks for a no-annual-fee cash rewards card.
-New members and recipients of the Chase Freedom card will receive a bonus option that is very easy to achieve if you just use it as discussed above, that is to say, you use the card for your normal every day purchases anyway and just pay the card off as you go.
+The Chase Freedom card in 2020 offers some nice perks for a no-annual-fee cash rewards card.
+New members and recipients of the Chase Freedom card will receive a bonus option that is very easy to achieve if you just use it as discussed above.
+This means using the card for your normal everyday purchases and paying the card off as you go.

-The initial new member bonus will give you $200 cash back after you spend $500 on purchases in the first 3 months after opening the account.
-Most people will earn that just from buying groceries in the first month or groceries and gasoline for their vehicle.
+The initial new member bonus will give you $200 cash back after you spend $500 on purchases in the first three months after opening the account.
+Most people will earn that just from buying groceries and gasoline in the first month.

 Annual Percentage Rate and Other Rates